The Institute for Priests and Presbyterates' Mentor

 pastors and newly arrived international priests transition

-into their new ministry experiences.
+successfully into their new ministry assignments.

 A well-trained mentor introduces the mentee to his

-The goals of the training are to:
+The goals of mentor training are to:

-- Help mentors understand their role
+- Help mentors define and understand their unique role

-mentoring, compared to other relationships, such as coaching,
+mentoring in comparison to other relationships, such as coaching,

 counseling and spiritual direction

-Topics covered in the training program include:
+Topics in the training program include: